Kays - Gen 2

 Eliza Bapty 16 Servant Leeds

 For the 1871 census we find Isabella, still at St Paul’s Street and living next door to John and Mary Beetham (née Newton and Isabella’s niece).
 Visiting are her married daughter Julia and granddaughter Amy Isabella.
-Clara is no longer living at home, having married James Kay, and on census night, daughter Emma was staying with Clara and James (see notes for Clara).
+Clara is no longer living at home, having married James Robert Kay, and on census night, daughter Emma was staying with Clara and James (see notes for Clara).

 Isabella Todd 65 Housekeeper Yorkshire

-Julia Woodhead (Daur) 38 Lancashire
+Julia Woodhead (Daur) 28 No Business Lancashire

 Amy Isa Woodhead (GDaur) 12 Scholar Yorkshire